 must disclose the nature and extent of that Member’s interest to the other Members.
 A dated record should be kept in the Association’s interests register; and

 must not take any part whatever in any deliberation concerning any matter in which that Member is or may be interested other than as a Member of the Association.

+12.1.3 The Association shall establish and maintain an interests register, which shall be the responsibility of the Secretary and in which shall be include a dated record of interests disclosed in accordance with Rule 12.1.

 No private pecuniary profit shall be made by any person from the Association except that: